BlueOrbit/DataArc-SynData-Toolkit-Lan/README.md

 [25/11/17] We open-sourced our synthetic data platform.

+[25/11/27] We added parallel processing module to significantly accelerate the synthetic data generation pipeline.

 > [!TIP]
 >
 > If you cannot use the latest feature, please pull the latest code.